 Wyoming, with one representative in the House and two senators, has three electoral votes, while California, with 53 representatives and two senators, has 55 electoral votes.

 Also, except in Maine and Nebraska, even if a candidate wins by only one vote, they get all of their state’s electoral votes.
-Apparently, Our Founding Fathers never thought so many of us would cram ourselves into a handful of center-to-left-leaning cities because — despite the high rents and crowded spaces — we find them more livable that conservative areas.
+Apparently, Our Founding Fathers never thought so many of us would cram ourselves into a handful of center-to-left-leaning cities because — despite the high rents and crowded spaces — we still find them more livable that conservative areas.

 Next time you hear a Trump supporter rant about a rigged election system, ask them to explain why a person from Wyoming’s vote is worth 362 percent more than what each vote from California is worth.